Kazmirchuk/nats-tcl/JsAPI.md

 If a callback is not given, the request is synchronous and blocks in a (coroutine-aware) `vwait` until all expected messages are received or the pull request expires.
 If the client-side timeout fires before the server-side timeout, and no messages have been received, the method raises `ErrTimeout`.
 In all other cases the method returns a list with as many messages as currently avaiable, but not more than `batch_size`.

 If a callback is given, the call returns immediately.
+Return value is a unique ID that can be used to cancel the pull request.
 When a message is pulled or a timeout fires, the callback will be invoked from the event loop.
 It must have the following signature:<br/>
 **asyncRequestCallback** *timedOut message*

 If less than `batch_size` messages are pulled before the pull request times out, the callback is invoked one last time with `timedOut=1`.

 The client handles status messages 404, 408 and 409 transparently.
 You can see them in the debug log, if needed.
+Also, they are passed to `asyncRequestCallback`, in case you need to distinguish between a client-side and server-side timeout.

 Depending on the consumer's [AckPolicy](https://docs.nats.io/nats-concepts/jetstream/consumers#ackpolicy), you might need to acknowledge the received messages with one of the methods below.
 [This](https://docs.nats.io/using-nats/developer/develop_jetstream/consumers#delivery-reliability) official doc explains all different kinds of ACKs.